crystal-ameba/crystal-ameba.github.io/source/_posts/internals.md

 ### Rules

 Rule is a basic abstraction that iterates over that or other representation of source code and report issues if such are detected.
-All rules inherit from [`Rule::Base`](https://crystal-ameba.github.io/ameba/Ameba/Rule/Base.html) and always are structs.
+All rules inherit from [`Rule::Base`](https://crystal-ameba.github.io/ameba/Ameba/Rule/Base.html).

 Most rules *visit* AST nodes.
 There is a couple of different *visitors* which pass needed nodes to the handler.
 Let's say there is a rule that disallows calling `puts` in a code.